BotBlake/pyTAB/README.md

 Python Transcoding Acceleration Benchmark

+Note.
+This is an Alpha Version of the Client.
+It has not been properly tested, nor implemented for all Platforms yet!
+Use at your own risk.

 ## Testing guide for [pyTAB](https://github.com/BotBlake/pytab)

 _pyTAB is in heavy development a.t.m. so expect it to be laggy and crash._